-Buying an RV is a huge investment of time and energy.
-Knowing what you want in an RV is important and knowing the options is even more so.
+Buying an RV is a considerable investment of time and energy.
+Knowing what you want in an RV is essential and understanding the options is even more so.
 Super C RVs have a lot more options and power than traditional class C RVs.

-They look more like a semi-truck and have many of the same capabilities.
+They look more like a semi-truck in the front and a luxury motorcoach in the rear.

 Today we’ll explore the cost, amenities, and pros & cons of Super C RVs.

 A Super C RV is a diesel Class C motorhome built on a heavy-duty Ford F-550 (or similar) chassis.
 They have a larger wheelbase, making it sturdier.
 And, Super Cs can tow up to 25,000 pounds or more.

 The wider wheelbase provides more floor space inside.
 The cab-over-the-driving area is great for an extra bed.
 There is usually space for a king-sized bed in the back, too.
 Super Cs are built like trucks and can take more abuse than a Class A or traditional C.

 They are made for long-distance drives while living in comfort.

 Manufacturers of Super Cs don’t have to worry as much about the weight of the materials they are using.
 It’s typical to see natural wood cabinetry, granite countertops, floor tiles, and more.